If you decide to drop all of your classes, you must complete each step to officially withdraw from the University.

 - Pick up a Withdrawal Form at the Registrar’s Office located in the Fletcher Center for Student Services.

 - Gather the required signatures.
-Note: if you have received federal loans as financial aid, you will be required to complete an exit interview at the Financial Aid Office.
+Note: if you have received federal loans as financial aid, you will be required to complete an Exit Counseling at the Financial Aid Office.
 You may also be required to speak with a financial aid officer.
-You will need to provide the complete addresses and phone numbers of two people (living at different addresses), as references for the exit interview process.
+You will need to provide the complete addresses and phone numbers of three people (living at different addresses), as references for the exit counseling process.

 - Deliver the completed form to the Registrar's Office and clear any outstanding charges or holds that may prevent your return at a later date or prevent the release of your academic records.
 Your withdrawal date will be determined by the date the completed form is submitted to the Registrar's Office.
 Any refunds will be calculated as of that date.